-What is the role of an instructional designer in developing an online course?
+What is the role of an instructional designer when developing an online course?

 1. Reviewing the client's content

-When kicking off a learning solution project (as the role instructional designer), we receive the original content from our clients.
+When kicking off a learning solution project, we receive the original content from our clients.

-This content is usually written by one or more subject matter experts, or SME - these are the people in the company that have knowledge of specific products or processes.
+This content is usually written by one or more subject matter experts (SMEs).
+These are the employees who know specific products or processes.

-The content is usually provided in the form of Word documents, presentation files, PDF files, videos or any other type of content they have been using or have developed for a training purpose.
+The content can provided to us in the form of Word documents, presentation files, PDF files, videos or any other type of content they have been using for training purposes.

 2. Developing a high-level outline (design document)